lightspeedwp/lsx-customizer/README.md

 ## Changelog

-### 1.0.1 - 30/11/16
+### 1.0.1 - 08/12/16
-* Added a extra style selector for main menu CSS: item active + hover
+* Fix - Added a extra style selector for main menu CSS: item active + hover
+* Fix - Avoided use a return function inside the PHP function "empty" (compatibility with PHP 5.5 and lower)
+* Fix - Compatibility with WPML 3.6
+* Fix - Reduced the access to server (check API key status) using transients
+* Fix - Made the API URLs dev/live dynamic using a prefix "dev-" in the API KEY

 ### 1.0.0 - 30/11/16
 * First Version